 - Learn more about the basics of hand sewing and how to choose a sewing machine for beginners.

-- Browse more free sewing patterns to sew, especially the Free Bag & Purse Sewing Patterns Library.
+- Browse more free sewing patterns to make.

-If you are curious what’s so special about this baby quilt, I used trapunto technique to quilt this baby blanket.
-The trapunto makes the prints on the fabric “pop up” or inflated to make it looks more dimensional.
-The technique is quite easy but required more steps and works.
+If you are curious about what’s so special about this baby quilt, I used the trapunto technique to quilt this baby blanket.
+The trapunto makes the prints on the fabric puff up to give it a dimensional look.
+The technique is quite easy but requires more steps and work.

 Enjoy sewing them!